nol13/fuzzball.js/README.md

         100
 ```

-If your strings contain code points beyond the basic multilingual plane (BMP), set astral to true.
-If your strings contain astral symbols and this is not set, those symbols will be treated as multiple characters so the ratio will be off a bit.
-(This will have a slight impact on performance, which is why it's turned off by default.)
+If your strings contain code points beyond the basic multilingual plane (BMP), set **astral** to true.
+If your strings contain astral symbols and this is not set, those symbols will be treated as multiple characters and the ratio will be off a bit.
+(This will have some impact on performance, which is why it is turned off by default.)

 ```js
 var options = {full_process: false, astral: true};
 fuzz.ratio("ab🐴c", "ab🐴d", options);
         75
 ```

+If astral is true it will normalize your strings before scoring, as long as String.prototype.normalize exists in your environment, but will not attempt to polyfill.
+(So if you need to compare unnormalized strings in IE, normalize separately) You can set the **normalize** option to false if you want different representations not to match, but is true by default.

+**If useCollator and/or astral is set to true, full_process will be set to false automatically.** (got a good locale specific alphanumeric check in js?)

 ### Batch Extract (search list of choices for top results)